Monmouthshire Railway and Canal Company: Taken over by the Great Western Railway

 In 1874 the Monmouthshire Company had started negotiations to acquire the Sirhowy Railway, but after some time these fell through.
-The Great Western Railway stepped in and apparently agreed the acquisition.
+The Great Western Railway (GWR) stepped in and apparently agreed the acquisition.
 Believing that they now had possession of the Sirhowy line, they realised that they could greatly improve the route for the heavy mineral traffic from Aberdare via Pontypool if they built a new 8-mile line from Nine Mile Point to Caerleon.
 This would cut across the Western Valley Line and abstract business from it.
-The directors of the Monmouthshire were disconcerted by this development, and they approached the Great Western Railway to acquire their own line.
-In the absence of parliamentary authorisation, this was not possible in the short term, but after consideration running powers over the whole Monmouthshire system were granted to the Great Western Railway.
+The directors of the Monmouthshire were disconcerted by this development, and they approached the GWR to acquire their own line.
+In the absence of parliamentary authorisation, this was not possible in the short term, but after consideration running powers over the whole Monmouthshire system were granted to the GWR.

-It was announced that the Great Western would take possession of the whole of the Monmouthshire lines, rolling stock and appliances, and from 1 August 1875, and would guarantee to pay a fixed dividend of 6 1/2% to ordinary Monmouthshire shareholders.
-The Monmouthshire Railway Company was amalgamated with the Great Western Railway on 1 August 1880.
+It was announced that the Great Western would take possession of the whole of the Monmouthshire lines, rolling stock and appliances, and from 1 August 1875, and would guarantee to pay a fixed dividend of 6 1/2% to ordinary Monmouthshire Railway Company shareholders.
+The Monmouthshire Railway Company was amalgamated with the Great Western Railway on 1 August 1880 by the Great Western and Monmouthshire Railways Amalgamation Act 1880 (43 & 44 Vict. c. cx).
 The Monmouthshire Railway Company's profitability had been good in recent years, averaging 5 to 6%, and the settlement of acquisition got them £130 of Great Western Guaranteed 5% Stock for every £100 of Monmouthshire Ordinary.
 (The Sirhowy Railway was in fact acquired by the London and North Western Railway.)

-The Great Western Railway naturally wanted to centralise passenger operation at Newport, and in 1878 a start was made on a 3/4 mile link line between Llantarnam and the Eastern Valley line at Cwmbran, enabling trains from the upper parts of the Eastern Valley lines to reach Maindee and Newport over the Caerleon line.
+The GWR naturally wanted to centralise passenger operation at Newport, and in 1878 a start was made on a 3/4 mile link line between Llantarnam and the Eastern Valley line at Cwmbran, enabling trains from the upper parts of the Eastern Valley lines to reach Maindee and Newport over the Caerleon line.
 It opened in April 1878.
 A similar link—the Gaer Loop—was made from the Western Valley lines west of Newport Tunnel, enabling traffic from them, and also from the Brecon and Merthyr and the Sirhowy lines, to reach Newport High Street.
 It opened on 1 January 1879.

 New stations were built at Cwmbran and Coed-y-Gric Junction (Panteg and Griffithstown) on the Caerleon line.
 Newport High Street Station was completely rebuilt and enlarged to receive the new traffic, and reopened on 11 March 1880.
 Dock Street, Mill Street, Llantarnam and the old Cwmbran stations were closed, and all passenger traffic from the Eastern and Western Valleys was diverted into the modernised station at High Street.